 1972 – 1990

-The emblem, proposed by designer Saul Bass, was not liked by anyone, so it received two nicknames at once: Big W and Worm.
-The logo did indeed depict the first letter from the name of the film company.
-It consisted of three separate pieces that resembled white sausages on a black background.
-By the way, the background was also incomprehensible – it was either an irregular circle or a square with rounded corners.
-Now this futuristic mark is used in other projects of Warner Brothers.
+The emblem, proposed by designer Saul Bass, was not liked by anyone, so it received two nicknames: Big W and Worm.
+The logo indeed depicted the first letter of the film company’s name.
+It consisted of three pieces resembling white sausages on a black background.
+The background was also incomprehensible—an irregular circle or a square with rounded corners.
+Now, this futuristic mark is used in other Warner Brothers projects.

 1993 – 2019